Generalized cones as Lorentzian length spaces: Causality, curvature, and singularity theorems: Introduction

 \begin{prop}(Push-up and openness of $I^\pm$) Every \wpd\ $Y=I\times_f X$ such that $(X,d)$ is a length space has the property that $p\ll q$ if and only if there exists a future directed causal curve from $p$ to $q$ of positive length, i.e., push-up holds.
 Moreover, $I^\pm(p)$ is open for any $p\in Y$. \end{prop}

-The above result is then used in Section \ref{sec:gen_cones_as_lls} to establish that generalized cones are examples of Lorentzian length spaces, without any additional assumptions on the causality or on the warping function $f$:
+The above result is then used in Section \ref{sec:gen_cones_as_lls} to establish that generalized cones are examples of Lorentzian length spaces, without any additional assumptions on the causality or on the warping function $f$ (continuous and positive):

 \begin{Theorem48} \emph{ Any \wpd\ $I\times_f X$, where $(X,d)$ is a locally compact length space, is a strongly causal \LLSn.
 If $X$ is a locally compact geodesic length space, then $I\times_f X$ is a regular strongly causal \LLSn. } \end{Theorem48} In particular we prove that if the fiber $X$ is a geodesic length space that is proper then $I\times_f X$ is globally hyperbolic.
 Section \ref{sec-cb} is then devoted to relating synthetic curvature bounds (via triangle comparison) in generalized cones to corresponding bounds in the fiber.
 Here the main results are as follows: \begin{thm} Let $K, K'\in \R$ and let $(X,d)$ be a geodesic length space with curvature bounded below/above by $K$.
 Then $Y=I\times_fX$ has timelike curvature bounded below/above by $K'$ if $I\times_f \mathbb{M}^2(K)$ has timelike curvature bounded below/above by $K'$. \end{thm}